fbauer/fbauer.github.com/_posts/2012-10-13-Proxy-Settings-On-Windows-7.md

 title: Proxy settings on Windows 7
 tags: [emacs, windows, python]
 layout: post
+abstract: This post shows how to configure proxy settings on
+          windows for the Emacs package manager and python virtualenv / pip.
 ---

 A quick reminder for myself on how to configure proxy settings on